 The entire installation is known as an Air Separation Unit – ASU.

-The argon is then stored as a liquid, for ease and economical transportation.
+The argon is then stored as a liquid, in argon gas bottles, for ease and economical transportation.